ionlyseespots/ambient-design/README.md

 Read the [Getting started page] (http://ionlyseespots.github.io/ambient-design/docs/index.html) for information, templates and examples.

-> Please note that source code and documentation is the most current development (unstable) version of Ambient
+> Please note that source is the most current development (unstable) version of Ambient

 ## Development